Fringe Benefits

 Why Do Companies Give Fringe Benefits?

 - Attract new hires.
-When you offer fringe benefits that a competitor does not, you have a greater chance at recruiting top talent in your industry.
+When you offer fringe benefits that a competitor doesn’t, you have a greater chance of recruiting top talent in your industry.

 - Create the gateway to career advancements.
 Some benefits, like job training and tuition reimbursement, can make way for your employees to acquire new skills, leading to promotions within the company.

 Yes, vacation time qualifies as a fringe benefit.
-It’s a non-wage compensation that is not included in an employee’s salary or hourly compensation.
+It’s a non-wage compensation that isn’t included in an employee’s salary or hourly compensation.

 Paid vacation is not a requirement in many employees’ eyes, so offering it can boost their feelings of work satisfaction.